2021-04-13 update: Added new decompressed .obb due to the compulsory update to 2.07.

 v2.07 is a compulsory update, so a rollback is impossible.
 However, some of the fixes may be able to correct your problem: see the below section.

 An experimental (and obviously unofficial/non-supported) decompressed client for Girls' Frontline EN seems to have at least partially addressed the aforementioned performance issues.
 You may install either the .xapk or the .obb - instructions for both are included below.
 (Sorry iOS users, this is an Android-only fix).

-Ensure that you have already installed the v2.0600 Girls' Frontline Client and have logged into the game at least once before proceeding.
+Ensure that you have already installed the latest v2.07 Girls' Frontline Client and have logged into the game at least once before proceeding.

 .obb File Installation

 This step gets you most of the performance benefits from the decompressed client.

 - Download the decompressed v2.07 .obb file to your phone or emulator

 - Using your phone's internal file manager, navigate to /Internal Storage/Android/obb/com.sunborn.girlsfrontline.en

 - There should already be an existing .obb file in this folder, ~100MB in size.